 Another proposed amendment would give the government greater opportunities to select the supervisors and dismiss the director of the Slovenian Press Agency (STA), which has also come under fire from Janša.
 Most concerningly, the Government Communication Office (UKOM) suspended the financing of the STA twice in three months, in what the Slovenian Journalists’ Association said was another attempt to destabilize the press agency through financial pressure.

 These moves by the government and its leadership have led to growing concerns from international press freedom groups that elements of the model are now being replicated there.
-While there is a long way to go until Slovenia can be considered in the same realm as Hungary or Poland, the warning sings are clear.
+While there is a long way to go until Slovenia can be considered in the same realm as Hungary or Poland, the warning signs are clear.

 Ultimately, until the EU strengthens its ability to ensure this kind of divergence from the democratic values and principles has real consequences, the illiberal model for media capture and control remains a viable option for any EU leader wishing to solidify its control and remain in power.